-Since the collaboration with the US-UK Fulbright Commission was established in 2012, the following Scholars have been supported to undertake risk-related research in the US:
+Since the collaboration with the US-UK Fulbright Commission was established in 2012, the following awardees have been supported to undertake risk-related research in the US:

 How to apply: